Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 ### Useful TSAN options

 - By default TSAN reports warnings.
-How to stop execution on TSAN error:
+To stop execution on TSAN errors, use:

 ```bash
 TSAN_OPTIONS=halt_on_error=1 python -m pytest test.py
 ```

-- How to add TSAN suppressions (written in a file: `tsan-suppressions`):
+- To add TSAN suppressions (written in a file: `tsan-suppressions`):

 ```bash
 # Let's show an example content of suppressions,